A selection of all kinds of diffferent brands and types of bottled water in Thailand

 Some risks with the hygiene and purity of water can happen especially in the following cases:

 While most drinking water in Thailand is probably safe, it's hard to prove that you got a 'food poisoning' from taking in the wrong type of water.
 If you're concerned with your health on the long term, it's recommendable to use better quality sources of water.
-In general, clear plastic bottles are better than milky plastic ones, and the more purification methods used, the better.
+In general, in my opinion, clear plastic bottles are better than milky plastic ones, and the more purification methods used, the better.

 Mineral water is good as long as the contents of minerals remains within certain ranges.